Howard Colored Orphan Asylum

 The Howard Colored Orphan Asylum was one of the few orphanages to be led by and for African Americans.
 It was located on Troy Avenue and Dean Street in Weeksville, a historically black settlement in what is now Crown Heights, Brooklyn, New York City.
 The asylum gradually deteriorated due to lack of funding, and closed in 1918 after an incident involving burst water pipes, which resulted in two students contracting frostbite and having their feet amputated.
+It was also known as Home for Freed Children and Others, and later known as the Howard Orphanage and Industrial School.

 History

 The Home for Freed Children and Others was founded in 1866 by black Presbyterian minister Henry M. Wilson, black widow Sarah A. Tillman, and white general Oliver Otis Howard.
 It was originally used by freedwomen new to the northern United States as a place for their children while they searched for work.
 Their children were used as indentured servants to white and black families for a small payment going to the child in return.
-While it had some financial support from white patrons—namely Gen. Howard, for whom it is named—the orphanage was staffed and managed primarily by African Americans due to Wilson's membership in the African Civilization Society which supported all-Black organizations and segregated Black schools.
+While it had some financial support from white patrons—namely Gen. Howard, for whom it is named—the orphanage was staffed and managed primarily by African Americans.
+Wilson was a member of the African Civilization Society which supported organizations and schools for African Americans.
 By 1868, the institution's finances were in disarray due to Wilson's mismanagement.

-In 1888, it was renamed the Howard Colored Orphan Asylum and moved to Brooklyn with Rev. William Francis Johnson (c.1820-1903), a blind preacher who was active in the struggle for equal rights, as the Superintendent.
+In 1888, it was renamed the Howard Colored Orphan Asylum and moved to Brooklyn with Rev. William Francis Johnson (c.1820–1903), a blind preacher who was active in the struggle for equal rights, as the Superintendent.
 Under Johnson's leadership, the institution frequently obtained donations from Black churches, Black speakers, and more coverage in the news, creating close ties to the Black community.
 In the 1890s, the institution moved away from the indentured system to train students in industrial education to prepare them for the practical world of labor, business, and agriculture but which would limit formal studies.
 This led to the Hampton Institute recommending that four-fifths of the students should be engaged in institutional training and Booker T. Washington was tapped to secure funding from leading philanthropists.
 An annex was built first, and in 1899, a campaign was organized by Rufus L. Perry to build a school on an adjacent lot with funds secured from the state.
 In 1902, it was discovered that Johnson greatly mismanaged the orphanage's funds which spurred an investigation by the New York Comptroller and a grand jury.
 Johnson left the institution following the investigation in 1902, and the board of directors reorganized itself to include more white males, rather than African Americans and women.
 The demographic reorganization was done at the suggestion of the New York Comptroller in order to obtain more white donors.
-Rev. Powhattan E. Bagnall was elected as superintendent by the board as a replacement for Johnson.
+Rev. Powhattan E. Bagnall (also written Powhatan Bagnall) was elected as superintendent by the board as a replacement for Johnson.